Persian language: Early New Persian

 New Persian texts written in the Arabic script first appear in the 9th-century.
 The language is a direct descendant of Middle Persian, the official, religious, and literary language of the Sasanian Empire (224–651).
-However, it is not descended from the literary form of Middle Persian (known as pārsīk, commonly called Pahlavi), which was spoken by the people of Fars and used in Zoroastrian religious writings.
+However, it is not descended from the literary form of Middle Persian (known as pārsīg, commonly called Pahlavi), which was spoken by the people of Fars and used in Zoroastrian religious writings.
 Instead, it is descended from the dialect spoken by the court of the Sasanian capital Ctesiphon and the northeastern Iranian region of Khorasan, known as Dari.
 The region, which comprised the present territories of northwestern Afghanistan as well as parts of Central Asia, played a leading role in the rise of New Persian.
 Khorasan, which was the homeland of the Parthians, was Persianized under the Sasanians.
-Dari Persian thus supplanted Parthian language, which by the end of the Sasanian era had fallen out of use.
+Dari Persian thus supplanted Parthian language (pahlavānīg), which by the end of the Sasanian era had fallen out of use.
 New Persian has incorporated many foreign words, including from eastern northern and northern Iranian languages such as Sogdian and especially Parthian.

-The transition to New Persian was already complete by the era of the three princely dynasties of Iranian origin, the Tahirid dynasty (820–872), Saffarid dynasty (860–903) and Samanid Empire (874–999).
+The transition to New Persian was already complete by the era of the three princely dynasties of Iranian origin, the Tahirid dynasty (820–872), Saffarid dynasty (860–903), and Samanid Empire (874–999).
 Abbas of Merv is mentioned as being the earliest minstrel to chant verse in the New Persian tongue and after him the poems of Hanzala Badghisi were among the most famous between the Persian-speakers of the time.

-The first poems of the Persian language, a language historically called Dari, emerged in present-day Afghanistan.
 The first significant Persian poet was Rudaki.
 He flourished in the 10th century, when the Samanids were at the height of their power.
 His reputation as a court poet and as an accomplished musician and singer has survived, although little of his poetry has been preserved.
 Among his lost works are versified fables collected in the Kalila wa Dimna.

 The language spread geographically from the 11th century on and was the medium through which, among others, Central Asian Turks became familiar with Islam and urban culture.
 New Persian was widely used as a trans-regional lingua franca, a task aided due to its relatively simple morphology, and this situation persisted until at least the 19th century.
 In the late Middle Ages, new Islamic literary languages were created on the Persian model: Ottoman Turkish, Chagatai Turkic, Dobhashi Bengali, and Urdu, which are regarded as "structural daughter languages" of Persian.